Nanolx/NanoDroid/README.md

      * mounted partitions, whether device is A/B
      * list of installed GApps
      * file list of /system/app and /system/priv-app
      * whether the ROM has native signature spoofing support
+     * whether the ROM supports Bromite WebView installations
   * use this to provide additional informations when posting issues

 Extra packages, flashing trough TWRP recommended, flashing through Magisk Manager is supported.